-Friday, April 22, 2022
+Friday, April 21, 2023

 Founded in 2003, Camerata Chicago is equally at home in intimate settings as well as in larger chamber music venues, performing the rich tapestry of diverse chamber orchestral repertoire that includes newly commissioned works.

-It has performed in well-known concert venues such as the Art Institute of Chicago, The Harris Theater, Chicago Cultural Center, Northeastern Illinois University, St. James Cathedral, North Park University, College Church, and St. Michael’s Catholic Church, Wheaton.
+Camerata Chicago is now firmly established as one of the finest chamber orchestras on the world stage and has performed frequently on radio station WFMT, as well as in well-known concert venues such as the Art Institute of Chicago, The Harris Theater, Chicago Cultural Center, Northeastern Illinois University, St. James Cathedral, North Park University, College Church, and St. Michael’s Catholic Church, in Wheaton, Illinois.

-Within a year of it’s debut the ensemble won a record contract with Centaur Records to record music by Stamitz.
+Within a year of its debut, the ensemble won a record contract with Centaur Records to record music by Stamitz.
 This album enjoys air time on all the nation’s classical music stations and international distribution.

-Camerata Chicago has had a particularly close relationship with the Internationally acclaimed Vermeer String Quartet, collaborating with the quartet’s leader Shmuel Ashkenasi who performed and recorded the 5th violin concerto of Mozart.
-Mr. Ashkenasi subsequently became Artistic Advisor to the orchestra in 2006.
+Camerata Chicago has had a particularly close relationship with the internationally acclaimed Vermeer String Quartet, collaborating with the quartet’s leader Shmuel Ashkenasi who performed and recorded the 5th violin concerto of Mozart.
+Mr. Ashkenasi subsequently became artistic advisor to the orchestra in 2006.

-In 2008 Mathias Tacke, second violinist of the Vermeer quartet was appointedMathias Tacke concertmaster and since then has performed and recorded well known Bach concerti with Camerata Chicago.
+In 2008 Mathias Tacke, second violinist of the Vermeer quartet was appointed concertmaster, and since then has performed and recorded well-known Bach concerti with Camerata Chicago.
 Vermeer cellist Marc Johnson performed Haydn’s D major Cello Concerto in 2008.